 No Scent No Colour Gentle Shampoo

-- Fragrance-free, colour-free, paraben-free and SLS-free formula for extra gentle cleansing
+- Fragrance-free, colour-free and paraben-free for extra gentle cleansing

 - Suitable enough for daily use, even on sensitive scalps

 - Ideal for sensitive, delicate or easily irritated scalps

 Today it is ideally suited to the growing number of people with allergic and reactive skin types for whom fragrance and strong surfactants are not an option.

 Vegan-friendly, it is kind and gentle yet provides efficient cleansing – with Glycerides delivering moisture and manageability to leave your hair shiny, soft and manageable.